Countries with No Property Taxes Where You REALLY Own Your Home

 United Arab Emirates (UAE)

-Dubai, the most populous city in the United Arab Emirates, has no annual property tax, although it does impose a one-time property transfer fee of 4% upon the purchase of a property.
-Additionally, Dubai imposes a 5% ‘housing fee’ on the annual rental value of properties and a 5% fee on rental income.
-Other municipalities in the UAE may impose their own specific fees.
+Dubai, the most populous city in the UAE, has no annual property tax.
+Although, it does impose a one-time property transfer fee of 4% upon the purchase of a property.

 Gulf Countries

-Other Middle Eastern countries like Bahrain, Kuwait, Oman, Qatar and Saudi Arabia are all property tax free.
+Other Middle Eastern countries like Bahrain, Kuwait, Oman, Qatar and Saudi Arabia are all property tax-free.
 While some Westerners may not pay much attention to opportunities in this region, there are few, if any, taxes on anything.

-The region presents challenges for foreigners in terms of cultural adjustment and ownership rules.
-Kuwait, for example, does not allow foreign ownership except for nationals of other Gulf Cooperation Council (GCC) countries, and Saudi Arabia restricts non-Muslims from ownership in the holy cities of Medina and Mecca.
-Regardless, no property tax is a huge benefit for those looking to reduce their financial burden.
+Kuwait, for example, does not allow foreign ownership except for nationals of other Gulf Cooperation Council (GCC) countries.
+Saudi Arabia restricts non-Muslims from ownership in the holy cities of Medina and Mecca.

 The Catch: Stamp Duties

-But before you hop on a plane or dispatch a real estate agent to buy a home in a country with no property tax, you should consider another levy on property purchases – stamp duties.
+Before you hop on a plane or dispatch a real estate agent to buy a home in a country with no property tax, you should consider another levy on property purchases – stamp duties.

 Some governments levy a stamp duty, also known as a real estate transfer tax, on all property purchases.
 Essentially, when you buy the property, you pay a percentage of the purchase price to the government as a charge on the transfer of ownership.

 This isn’t always the worst thing in the world.
 When Nomad Capitalist founder Andrew Henderson bought an apartment in Malaysia, for instance, he paid a stamp duty of about 3% of the value of his purchase.
-While that raised his apartment’s initial price tag, he considered the charge well worth it, as he only paid around US$400 in property taxes per year.

-In other countries, it may be a different story.
-When investigating buying property in Barcelona, Nomad Capitalist’s team initially found that real estate there was surprisingly cheap.
+When investigating buying property in Barcelona, the Nomad Capitalist team initially found that real estate there was surprisingly cheap.
 However, further digging revealed why properties were so cheap – buyers had to pay an extra 8% to 10% in stamp taxes on top of property taxes to the Spanish government.

 Of the 12 countries and regions mentioned in this article, the following levy a stamp duty on all property purchases: